Anarchism in Argentina

-The Argentine anarchist movement has been one of the strongest such movement in South America.
-It was strongest between 1890 and the start of a series of military governments in 1930.
+The Argentine anarchist movement was one of the strongest such movements in South America.
+It saw great support between 1890 and the start of a series of military governments in 1930.
 During this period, it was dominated by anarchist communists and anarcho-syndicalists.
 The movement's theories were a hybrid of European anarchist thought and local elements, just as it consisted demographically of both European immigrant workers and native Argentines.